Skip to content

 Voltages

-Then there's another advantage, Lead Acid batteries have a constant discharge drop curve, the voltage gets less and less as the battery is used, Lithium cells drop a little bit once full charging ceases at 14.6v down to 13.8v and there it mostly sits providing a stable constant average of 13v until the battery is almost at depletion (80-90%) where it will then quickly decline to about 10.5v and the BMS would disconnect the batteries, this makes them perfect for critical functions, especially in things like emergency lighting systems.
+There's one more advantage of Lithium, Lead Acid batteries have a constant discharge drop curve, the voltage gets less and less as the battery is used, Lithium cells drop a little bit once full charging ceases at 14.6v down to 13.5v to 13.8v and there it mostly sits providing a stable constant average of 13v until the battery is almost at depletion (80-90%) where it will then quickly decline to about 10.5v and the BMS would disconnect the batteries, this makes them perfect for critical functions, especially in things like emergency lighting systems.

 Concluding